BDEvan5/f1tenth_drl/RacingDRL/experimental_plan.md

 For the paper, five repeats are performed on the MCO track and 3 repeats on the GBR track.
 This is changed by commenting/uncommenting the respective lines in the `FinalExperiment.yaml` file.
 - The `run_experiments.py` file can be run to train and test the agents.
 It will read from the yaml confif file and do the experiments listed in there.
 - When the agents are trained, they will be automatically tested on the training map.
 They must be manually tested on the other maps using the `run_general_test_batch` function
+- The classical agents must be tested without training them using the `run_testing_batch` function

 **Analysing Training Data:**